Rio Branco, Acre: Climate

 The city of Rio Branco has the lowest average annual temperature among Legal Amazonian and Northeastern capitals.
 The city has a tropical monsoon climate, with temperatures between 23 and 33 °C during the hottest days of the year.
 The lowest temperatures occur at night, with frequent records of 22 °C at dawn.
 The period from December to March is the hottest time of year, with highs of 38 °C or more.
 Usually between May and August, the region experiences a cooler weather, registering lower temperatures (around 15 °C) compared to regional standards.
 In July 2010 the city experienced record low temperatures.
 On the afternoon of the 17th, temperatures were registered to be 14.7 °C on average with a minimum of 12.1 °C. The 19th stood out with a minimum at 9.8 °C. However, the month's maximum reached 28 °C.

 Rio Branco has a lengthy wet season spanning from October through May and a relatively short dry season covering the remaining four months.
 The city on average sees roughly 1.9 m of rainfall annually.
 Rio Branco experiences its heaviest rainfall from December through March, averaging over 200 mm of precipitation per month during that timeframe.
+The Acre River has many floodplain spots.

 Economy

 Historically, the economy of Rio Branco has been based on the extraction of rubber and brazil nuts.
-Currently, wood is the main product of export in the state.
-It is also a major producer of açaí fruit, copaiba oil and meat.
+Currently, wood is the main product of export in the state of Acre, which it is also a major producer of açaí fruit, farinha, copaiba oil and beef.
 Rio Branco is currently undergoing a transformation in its economy; transformation that includes an expansion to Agribusiness, Aquaculture and Ecotourism.
 Brazil's largest oil and gas company Petrobras, says the region has potential for future extraction of petroleum.